Seminar Requirements

 · command of the material—e.g., do you correctly understand the author’s points?
 Does that come through?
 (10 points)

 · quality of the manner of your leading—e.g., is your leading clear?
-If there are available tie-ins (internal tie-in: to a comments someone made 20 minutes ago; external tie-in: to a reading from last week), did you avail yourself of them?
+Did you exert the leadership needed to avoid becoming a mere traffic cop (“Next!”)?
+If there were available tie-ins (internal tie-in: to a comment someone made 20 minutes ago; external tie-in: to a reading from last week), did you avail yourself of them?
 (10 points)

 Personal electronics